Counseling Degrees & Licenses in North Carolina

 Winston-Salem State University – School of Health Sciences

-Winston-Salem State University is a historically black public university founded in 1892.
-Winston-Salem State University was ranked the No. 7 top college in the United States by the Social Mobility Index college rankings in 2019.
+Winston-Salem State University is a historically Black public university founded in 1892.
+In 2023, Winston-Salem State University was ranked as one of the Best Colleges in America for the seventh year in row by Money magazine.
 The Department of Rehabilitation offers both a bachelor of science in rehabilitation studies and a master of science in rehabilitation counseling (MSRC).
 Undergraduate students can choose concentration areas in addictions, deaf studies, rehabilitation studies, special education, and rehabilitation services honors.

 Graduate students can choose from five concentration areas: rehabilitation counseling, clinical mental health counseling, deaf and hard of hearing, transition, and vocational evaluation.
 The master’s program prepares students to sit for the national Certified Rehabilitation Counselor (CRC) examination.
 Candidates may also pursue the state Professional Counselor licensure (LPC).
 The MSRC Program is offered in an online learning format.